faytech North America Industrial Mainboards

 5. Adjust the RAM.

 Install RAM based upon the configuration necessary for the software you will utilize.
-If you do not get the right configuration for dual-channel memory, the system most likely experience a decrease in performance that is quite significant.
+If you do not get the right configuration for dual-channel memory, the system most likely experiences a decrease in performance that is quite significant.

 How to replace an industrial motherboard ISA